 Once you’re in Belgium you’ll find driving an absolute breeze, as the country has an excellent toll-free motorway network, as well as very well-maintained A roads which provide a more scenic route to your destination.

 The only issue that you’re likely to encounter comes from the two different languages used in the country, Flemish and French.
 Although some signs show names in both languages generally in the north they are in Flemish and in the south they’re in French.

-Belgian driving laws
+Belgian driving laws and road regulations

-- As in the UK, wearing seatbelts is a legal requirement.
+- As in the UK, wearing seatbelts is a legal requirement

 - Children under 1.35m must be seated in a child seat or restraint, or in the rear of a car with a seat belt.